CodeShayk/DomainEvents/README.md

   var @event = new CustomerCreated { Name = "Ninja Sha!4h" };
   await _Publisher.RaiseAsync(@event);
 ```
-> 3. Subscribe - To listen to a domain event, implement `IHandler<T>` interface where T is the event type.
+> 3. Subscribe - To listen to a domain event, implement `IHandler<T>` interface where T is the event type you indend to handle.
 ```
 public class CustomerCreatedHandler : IHandler<CustomerCreated>
 {